SimonHansul/EcotoxModelFitting.jl/README.md

 `EcotoxModelFitting.jl` is designed to be used in conjunction with [`EcotoxSystems.jl`](https://github.com/simonhansul/ecotoxsystems.jl.git).
 For simple fitting problems (e.g. a single endpoint over time), this pacakge is probably overkill, and one could as well use one of the many parameter inference/optimization packages available for Julia, e.g. Turing.jl, ApproxBayes.jl, Optim.jl.

+However, I am planning to provide convenience cases for some standard cases (e.g. daphnid reproduction test data), which would make this package more attractive for routine fitting problems.

 ## TODOs